Marching Mizzou: The Golden Girls

 In 1957, director Charles Emmons added a group of baton-twirling majorettes and two feature twirlers to the band.
 The group became known as the Golden Girls after purchasing now-iconic gold sequined uniforms in 1965.
-When Alexander Pickard became director of M2 in 1966, he began adding dancing to the Golden Girls' routines.
+When Alexander Pickard became director of Marching Mizzou in 1966, he began adding dancing to the Golden Girls' routines.
 Patty Kespohl was hired as the first coach for the Golden Girls in 1968.

 For the next decade, the majorettes evolved into a dance team as their popularity across the campus grew.
 By the time they ceased carrying their batons in 1976, the group almost entirely was performing as dancers and had only kept the batons out of tradition.
 Under Kespohl's coaching, they adopted white boots and also performed as cheerleaders for the St. Louis Cardinals from 1976 to 1981.
 Starting in 1978, they also faced criticism from new chancellor Barbara Uehling for perceived sexism and lack of diversity during the ongoing Women's liberation movement.
-Despite administrative resistance, the Golden Girls continued to be featured prominently by Marching Mizzou under Norm Ruebling, who was M2 director from 1988 to 1993.
+Despite administrative resistance, the Golden Girls continued to be featured prominently by Marching Mizzou under Norm Ruebling, who was Marching Mizzou director from 1988 to 1993.
 They began performing as a pom squad at basketball games and started competing in dance and cheer competitions.

 Kespohl led the Golden Girls to a national title, winning the 1991 NCA Collegiate Cheer and Pom Dance competition.
 They were invited to perform at the 1991 Japan Classic, and went on to win the NCA Championship again in 1992.
 Patty Kespohl resigned as coach later that year, and the Golden Girls became a separate entity from the band; a few feature twirlers remained a part of Marching Mizzou.
 The dance team joined the athletics department in 1993 and were directed by Korene Ousley for a year and a half.
 Kespohl returned to coach the Golden Girls until 1997.

 Shannon Fry became head coach of the Golden Girls in 1997, and led them to a United Spirit Association national title in 2003.
 Under Fry's coaching, the Golden Girls continued to perform at halftime alongside Marching Mizzou.
 Fry was fired in 2019 when the Missouri Athletics Department decided to restructure its spirit squads, announcing that the Golden Girls and Cheer programs would be merged into a single organization.

+Cayla Timberlake became head coach in 2019.